 Think of a deduction like the best rewards credit card you can find.
 If you have an expense that can be justified as a legitimate business expense, then it’s like getting 20-53% cash back.

 Mary started a business.
 Mary has a cell phone plan that she uses only for business that costs $100/month.
 If she uses it for 12 months that would cost $1,200/year.
 If she is in the 35% tax bracket then she will save $420 at the end of the year (35% x $1,200) in cash because she owns a business now!

 Just wait until you see what she gets back for these other “expenses.”

 Now you don’t need to go buy a new cell phone for business.
 You can just use your current phone and figure out what percentage you use it for business and deduct the percentage you use it from your taxes.

 Remember that we told you that Mary had paid $11,500 in taxes and received $1,500 back in a refund?
 Well in the example above with the cell phone she would have received an extra $420 on her refund.
-We have put together 11 Free reports at taxbot.com/z/freereports/ that will help you find easy to claim tax deductions for your home based business.
-Make sure to download them at the link above.
+We have put together a free book (just pay shipping and handling) that will help you find easy to claim tax deductions for your home based business.
+Go to taxbot.com/book to claim your copy now.